turningpoint1988/NLDNN/README.md

-# FCNsignal
+# NLDNN-AT

-Base-resolution prediction of transcription factor binding signals by a deep learning framework.
-The performance of FCNsignal was evaluated on the [ChIP-seq and ATAC-seq datasets](https://www.encodeproject.org/).
+Cross-species prediction of transcription factor binding by adversarial training of a novel nucleotide-level deep neural network.
+The flowchart of NLDNN-AT is displayed as follows:

 <p align="center">
 <img src=https://github.com/turningpoint1988/NLDNN/blob/main/flowchart.jpg>